amitai10/rails-angular-webpacker/README.md

 ```
 Let's enter the created code and go over the created files and folders:
 The angular code is placed in *app/javascript* which is a new subfolder in the app folder (in addition to app/asset/javascript).
-In *app/javascript* there are 2 subfolders:
+In *app/javascript* there are two subfolders:
 - packs - contains the modules entry points (this folder can be configured).
 Webpack will treat these files as entry point, and the result will be bundling the modules.
 - Hello_angular - an example module (or angular app).
 Contains the angular code.